 insights

-Healthy sleep habits are essential for optimal health and wellness; yet approximately one third of US adults get less than the recommended amount of sleep.1 Sleep deprivation alters multiple aspects of both behavior and physiology, and observational studies have associated chronic sleep deprivation with increased risk of cardiovascular events and all-cause mortality.2 Poor sleep quality, which may be characterized as short sleep (less than seven hours per 24-hour period), fragmented sleep, or a sleep disorder such as insomnia or sleep apnea has also been linked to cardiovascular disease (CVD) incidence.3-6 What lifestyle therapies for better sleep may help to prevent cardiovascular damage and improve health?
+Healthy sleep habits are essential for optimal health and wellness, yet approximately one third of US adults get less than the recommended amount of sleep.1 Not getting the sleep that you need, called sleep deprivation, may negatively impact both behavior and physiology.
+Studies have associated chronic sleep deprivation with increased risk of cardiovascular events and mortality.2 Poor sleep quality, which may be described as short sleep (less than seven hours per 24-hour period), fragmented sleep, or a sleep disorder such as insomnia or sleep apnea has also been linked to cardiovascular disease (CVD) and metabolic syndrome.3-7

-Recent studies have focused on the relationship between both chronically short and long sleep durations and cardiometabolic profiles in adults.7 For example, a 2021 meta-analysis of 13 cohort studies (n=300,202 total adult participants) found that both short (less than six hours) and long sleep (greater than eight hours) significantly increased the risk of metabolic syndrome by 15% and 19%, of obesity by 14% and 15%, and of high blood pressure by 16% and 13%, respectively.8 Another meta-analysis from 2021 (17 cohort studies; n=737,002 adult participants) found that short sleep duration (less than six hours) was associated with 4.73% type 2 diabetes incidence, long sleep duration (greater than nine hours) was associated with 4.99% incidence, while normal sleep duration (between six and nine hours) had a 4.39% incidence of type 2 diabetes.9 Other recent observational studies have also suggested that both short and long sleep durations are associated with a higher risk of stroke incidence and stroke mortality5 and may contribute to subclinical CVD.10
+Recent studies have found that among adults, both short (less than six hours) and long sleep (greater than eight hours) may increase the risk of metabolic syndrome by 15% and 19%, of obesity by 14% and 15%, and of high blood pressure by 16% and 13%, respectively.7 Other recent studies have also suggested that both short and long sleep durations are associated with a higher risk of stroke incidence and stroke mortality5 and may contribute to early stages of CVD.8

 Insomnia